eranshmil/docker-examples/README.md

 Currently, each example uses [nodemon](https://github.com/remy/nodemon) for:

 1. Debugging
-1. Watching files and live reload the app
+1. Watching files and live-reload the app

 ## Usage